If you're struggling with credit card debt

 If you’ve had a letter about taking you to court or making a claim, find out how to deal with a court claim.

 If you’ve already been to court and your letter says a bailiff might visit, find out how you can stop the bailiffs coming.

 You've had a letter about ‘persistent debt’

-You might get a letter from your credit card company if you've:
+You might get a letter from your credit card company saying you're in persistent debt if you've: